Nicky McCrimmon: Career

 In April 1997, McCrimmon joined the Long Beach Stingrays when the team became part of the American Basketball League.
 Later that year, McCrimmon was traded to the Atlanta Glory in November 1997.
 The following year, McCrimmon worked at an insurance company in Phoenix, Arizona as an intern while part of the Seattle Reign.

 At the 2000 WNBA draft, McCrimmon was drafted by the Los Angeles Sparks during the fourth round.
-While playing for the Sparks between 2000 to 2003, McCrimmon had 284 points and 96 rebounds during 125 regular season games.
+While playing for the Sparks between 2000 and 2003, McCrimmon had 284 points and 96 rebounds during 125 regular season games.
 At the WNBA playoffs, McCrimmon and the Sparks won the 2001 WNBA Championship and 2002 WNBA Championship.
 In 2003, McCrimmmon played in seven playoff games before her team was defeated by the Detroit Shock in the 2003 WNBA Finals.

 In February 2004, McCrimmon joined the Houston Comets as a free agent.
 After appearing in a preseason game in May 2004, McCrimmon requested to be released from the Comets.
 In March 2005, McCrimmon returned to the Comets as a free agent.
 That year, McCrimmon was on the roster for the Comets' training camp before being cut from the team in May 2005.
 Apart from her playing career, McCrimmon co-established a basketball company called Play Mode in 2003.
-During the mid 2000s in Lancaster, California, McCrimmon worked in project management for a group home while also becoming a substitute teacher.
+During the mid-2000s in Lancaster, California, McCrimmon worked in project management for a group home while also becoming a substitute teacher.